std::declval

 (since C++11)

-Converts any type T to a reference type, making it possible to use member functions in decltype expressions without the need to go through constructors.
+Converts any type T to a reference type, making it possible to use member functions in the operand of the decltype specifier without the need to go through constructors.

-Note that because no definition exists for declval, it can only be used in unevaluated contexts; it is an error to evaluate an expression that contains this function.
+Note that std::declval can only be used in unevaluated contexts and is not required to be defined; it is an error to evaluate an expression that contains this function.
 Formally, the program is ill-formed if this function is odr-used.

 Parameters